HeatherAn/recommended-coding-practices/21-Coding-Check-Tools.md

 ## Using LLMs to format the Code

 Nowadays you might find more useful to use AI Apps to help you with the *formatting*, *writing documentation*, *debugging*, etc. This is ok as long as you are aware that the suggested solutions come from models trained on open-source projects.
 This means that some of the solutions might look quite similar to the code of open-source projects.
-This is not necessarily troublesome, but you do have to pay attention to it.
-Specially if the solutions might come from open-source projects that are under not so open licenses.
-Then you might infring copyright for example.
+This is not necessarily troublesome, but you do have to pay attention to it (e.g., not to infringe copyright).

 ________________________